 The planning for the wedding menu begins right after you have chosen your wedding caterer.
 Ask for options, go through the existing menus and understand what the caterer has to offer for a summer wedding.
 You need to see how flexible the caterer is and how willing is the caterer to include your specific demands.
 Start looking for summer wedding menu options.
 Think of all the possibilities and definitely don’t skip your own favourites.

-Ready to plan your summer wedding menu?
-Here are the key points to consider before you finalize the details:
+Ready to plan your summer Indian wedding menu?
+Here are the key points to consider before you finalise the details:

 Even though it’s a summer wedding and it’s YOUR wedding you can’t completely skip the ‘wedding favourites’.
 The summer wedding menu you choose must incorporate something for everyone, whether you personally like it or not.
 For example, if you feel it’s too hot for butter chicken and naan and you’d rather eat a pasta; does not mean all the aunty ji’s will be happy with that too.
 So yes while you can choose a special summer wedding menu and personalize that, balance it with what people are ‘expecting’.

-4. Choosing the different courses for the menu
+d.
+Choosing the Different Courses for the Menu

 How lavish are you planning the wedding and the wedding menu to be?
 Will it be a fancy 7-course meal or simpler foods?
 The different courses must be filling but for a summer wedding, the menu can be simpler and options lesser.